openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 2. Mapping rule that facilitates conversion of framework operation representation to OpenVINO defined operation semantics.

-The first part is required for inference, the second part is required for successful import of a model containing such operations from the original framework model format.
+The first part is required for inference.
+The second part is required for successful import of a model containing such operations from the original framework model format.
 There are several options to implement each part.
 The following sections will describe them in detail.

 ## Definition of Operation Semantics